ShroukAShehata/Python-PyQT5---Database-Project/README.md

 3) "Career Form"
 for vacancies applying and checking interview state.    #for project try: enter any id from 1 to 5#

-"Unfortunately back is not working so to try another project run the program again"